pawmccartney/booking-service/README.md

 ==seeding==

 to seed the database open a terminal and run "cqlsh" to open the cassandra terminal. use the following querry to create a keyspace:

 CREATE KEYSPACE hotels WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 1};

 run the following command in the cqlsh terminal:

-CREATE TABLE hotels.hotel (locationId text PRIMARY KEY, rooms int, name text, lowDays text)
+CREATE TABLE hotels.hotel (locationId text, rooms int, name text PRIMARY KEY, lowDays text);

 then run the following command in the same terminal:

 COPY hotels.hotel (locationId, rooms, name, lowDays) FROM 'out.csv' WITH HEADER = TRUE;

 NOTE: this may take some time.